yunuskorkmaz/docs.tr-tr/docs/framework/winforms/controls/how-to-add-items-to-windows-forms-domainupdown-controls-programmatically.md

      -veya-

-2. Kullanım <xref:System.Windows.Forms.DomainUpDown.DomainUpDownItemCollection.Insert%2A> listenin belirtilen konumda bir öğe eklemeye yöntemi.
+2. Kullanım <xref:System.Windows.Forms.DomainUpDown.DomainUpDownItemCollection.Insert%2A> belirtilen konumda listeye bir öğe eklemek için yöntemi.

     ```vb
     ' Inserts an item at the third position in the list